jaxio/jaxio.github.com/documentation/celerio/introduction.md

-The Database Schema Extractor and Celerio Engine are distributed as Maven 2 plugins, which simplifies their installation and make them compatible with IDE that already provide Maven 2 integration.
+The Database Schema Extractor and Celerio Engine are distributed as Maven 2 plugins, which simplifies their installation and make them compatible with IDE that already support Maven 2 integration.
 Eclipse, Netbeans and IntelliJ have outstanding Maven support.

 Celerio allows you to replace, skip, modify or extend the generated